 This class will prepare a student as a beginning level nurse aide with the knowledge, skills, and attitudes essential for providing basic nursing care under the supervision of a licensed nurse.
 The course will include both classroom learning and clinical experiences.
 Prior to the start of the program, students must obtain a physical and TB testing.
 Students will also be responsible for a clinical uniform as outlined by state regulations and will be responsible for the costs associated with these items.

 Dementia Care Certification

 In partnership with the Indiana Alzheimer's Association, Corporate College offers the Dementia Care Certification series of courses and certification exam.
 This series is relevant to all that work in long term care facilities or that work with those suffering from Alzheimer's disease.
-Search our list of current offerings to see the next offering nearest you.
+Visit ivytech.edu/dementia-care for more information or search our list of current offerings to see the next offering nearest you.